CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm

-For leaf nodes, the time cost of two specific operations is analyzed: the insertion of new data points and the read access of existing data points.
-Deletion and update operations are not discussed since they are similar to the read access operations (we adopt a lazy deletion approach).
+For leaf nodes, the time cost of two specific operations is analyzed: insert a new data point and lookup a data point\footnote{Deletion and update operations are not discussed since they are similar to the read access operations (we adopt a lazy deletion approach).}.

-Similar to inner nodes, the time cost includes access time and the amount of time required to find the actual location of data points.
-The access time, $TCost_{access}$, refers to the amount of time required to read the content of the leaf node, which depends on the storage hierarchy.
-To find the exact position of the data point, we first need to use the leaf node's model to predict its position, and then perform a binary search in the neighborhood.
-We denote these two processes as $TCost_{CPU}$ and $TCost_{search}$ respectively.
+Similar to inner nodes, the time to access the node ($TCost_{access}$) is equal to the main memory access latency.
+Due to the new leaf node, finding a data point requires first finding the index of the data block, and then locating the data point within the block.
+Their time costs are denoted as $TCost_{CPU}^{R}$ and $TCost_{Block}^{R}$, respectively.

-As for the insertion of data points, in addition to the time cost of access operation, a certain number of data points need to be moved to make room for the newly inserted data points.
-We denote the average time of this process as $TCost_{move}$.
-The process of accessing and inserting data points is shown in Figure~\ref{fig:leafTime}.
+As for the insert operation, the content of both leaf node and data blocks might need to be changed accordingly.
+To reflect this, the time cost is denoted using a different superscript ($TCost_{CPU}^{W}$ and $TCost_{Block}^{W}$).

-Thus, the time cost of a leaf node is modeled as:
+Overall, the time cost of a leaf node is modeled as: